madsgroholdt/AC215_gAIn/test_runner/README.md

 ### Running tests locally

-To run the integration tests and build the containers, run **docker-compose up** in the root directory of the project.
+To run the integration tests - first navigate to the vector_db folder and run **sh docker-shell.sh**.
+Then in a separate terminal, navigate to the api_service folder and run **sh docker-shell.sh**.
+Then with those two containers running, run **pipenv run pytest tests/integration_tests/test_rag_chat.py**.
+This will run the file with tests for the rag llm functionality.

-To run the system tests, simply run **pipenv run pytest** in the root directory of the project.
+To run the system tests, simply run **pipenv run pytest tests/test_semantic_splitter.py** in the root directory of the project.